“Anything anyone ever wore”

 The future curriculum will cover all aspects of designing and making historical clothing for theatre, film and the living history movement, with the aim of developing the skills and understanding needed to create new generations of designers, tailors, seamstresses and other specialist makers of historical dress.
 The teaching is primarily by practitioners actively working in these skilled crafts, an approach invaluable to students from diverse backgrounds.
 Those who have attended our short courses include designers, makers, teachers, living history interpreters, curators, conservators and archivists.

 The school houses The Janet Arnold Archive including her unique and extensive collection of colour images, both of surviving clothing and related material.
-The Hopkins’ Collection of surviving garments and textiles from c.
-1700 onwards brings further riches.
-This large collection gathered over forty years by Alan and Vanessa Hopkins includes the dress of men and women from all social classes.
-These two collections, together with the School’s own growing collection, form the basis for projects, giving students the opportunity to handle selected objects as part of their studies.
+The School’s own growing collection of surviving garments and textiles aims to include the dress of men and women from all social classes, from Ancient times to the present day.
+These two collections form the basis for projects, giving students the opportunity to handle selected objects as part of their studies.
+At the moment, we cannot accommodate research on our collections and library as we have no room or permanent staff.
+We hope to be able to do it in the future.